 Dr. Barry Thienes graduated from the School of Optometry at the University of Waterloo in 1975.
 He was on the Council of the Saskatchewan Association of Optometrists 1979-93 and was involved with the rewriting of the Optometry Act of 1985.
 He has held a range of leadership positions including President of the SAO, Registrar of the SAO, Chairman of the SAO Discipline committee as well as Chairman of Saskatchewan Optometric Foundation and Optometric Lliaison to National Health and Welfare for Saskatchewan.
 In addition to these contributions to the profession and his role on CAO's governing council since 2007, Dr Thienes has run a successful private Optometry practice in Saskatchewan since 1975.

-Dr. Martin Spiro completed his doctorate of optometry at the University of Montreal.
+Dr. Martin Spiro completed his doctorate of optometry at the University of Montreal in 2014.
 He was the recipient of the Optometric Association’s prestigious student of the year award.
 Dr. Spiro holds a bachelor of science in human physiology from McGill University, where he also completed an internship in cancer research.
-In the optometric field, Dr. Spiro’s clinical research was also honored by the Allergan Society’s prize of excellence.
+In the optometric field, Dr. Spiro’s clinical research was honored by the Allergan Society’s prize of excellence.
 With strong passion for eye care and an emphasis on inter-personal skills, Dr. Spiro is an active participant in the optometric community.
-He has on numerous occasions represented his peers at various optometric functions across the continent and has collaborated in humanitarian efforts travelling to South-America to provide eye-exams.
-Dr. Spiro enjoys practicing with Optika in an environment of exceptional care and service.
+He is the current representative for the province of Quebec at the Canadian Association of Optometrists and was recently named by Johnson & Johnson as one of Canada’s top 40 optometrists under 40.
+Dr. Spiro enjoys providing vision care to the west island community of Montreal at Optika Eye-Care Center.
+He also shares his time with the Montreal Association of the Blind (MAB-Mackay) working with patients suffering from visual impairment and has collaborated in humanitarian efforts travelling to South-America to provide eye-exams.

 Dr. Harry Bohnsack practices in Fredericton, NB along with his wife and partner Dr. Paula Steffler.
 A UWSO graduate, Dr. Bohnsack started his practice in Oakville, ON.
 He relocated to Fredericton NB where he has practiced for close to two decades in a full-scope setting.
 Dr. Bohnsack has served the NBAO as Media and Public Relations Chair for many years, as President from 2003-2005, and currently serves as Government Relations Chair and CAO Delegate.
 His other interests include music, travel, languages, books and gardening.
 He has been a member of Rotary for 25 years and has served in various capacities including club president.